ranedigamber/bikesharing/README.md

-3. * *A heatmap is created showing the number of bike trips for each hour of each day of the week * *
+3. A heatmap is created showing the number of bike trips for each hour of each day of the week.

 **Morning 6-10 and evening 4-8 seem like the peak hours of usage of this service**